markjprice/cs14net10/docs/errata/improvements.md

 Now `System.Text.Json` will serialize `Name` and set `Name` during deserialization despite the private setter.

+To summarize:
+- Public auto-properties: included automatically
+- Anything that looks like intentional encapsulation: excluded
+- `[JsonInclude]`: “I meant to do this.
+Don’t second-guess me.”
+This attribute is for members that look excluded on purpose but shouldn’t be.

+You don’t use `[JsonInclude]` to include normal properties.
+You use it to override the serializer’s safety rules when your class design is more sophisticated than public getters and setters everywhere.
+Once you start writing immutable models or proper domain objects, the attribute suddenly stops looking redundant and starts looking necessary.

 # Page 640 - Improving the class-to-table mapping

 > Thanks to [Amar Jamal](https://github.com/amarjamal) who raised an [issue on November 7, 2025](https://github.com/markjprice/cs13net9/issues/81) that prompted this improvement.